When you purchase through links on our site, we may earn an affiliate commission. Details.

 | Featuring , , , , ,

-If you don’t have charoli, you can easily substitute in almost any kind of nut, especially almond or pistachio.
+If you don’t have charoli, you can easily substitute almost any nut.
+Almond or pistachio would work exceptionally well.
 In the video, I use charoli and pistachio together.

 Doodh Pak

-Doodh Pak is a traditional Gujarati dessert while kheer is a Hindi word to describe rice pudding, which is found throughout India.
-When it comes to the sweet, what makes Gujarati Doodh Pak different than kheer is the amount of rice.
+Doodh Pak is a traditional Gujarati dessert, while kheer is a Hindi word to describe rice pudding, which is found throughout India.
+What makes Gujarati Doodh Pak different than kheer is the amount of rice.

 Kheer usually uses much more rice which creates a thicker pudding.
 Good doodh pak is quite thin and drinkable.